nwtgck/git-author-switcher/README.md

 # Author switcher for git

-`switch-author` is for git users using shared PC with multiple users
+`chauthor` (Change Author) is for git users using shared PC with multiple users

 ### Command's side effects